14 Water Quality Dynamics

 CS NWest

-Figure 12.X-iv Simulated versus observed chl-a concentrations, comparing two satellite data-sets, two grab sample programs and the CSIEM predictions.
+Figure 15.11-iv.
+Simulated versus observed chl-a concentrations, comparing two satellite data-sets, two grab sample programs and the CSIEM predictions.

 OA West